Toward a new theory of the fractional quantum Hall effect: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:formulation} is preparatory.
-Here I formulate the problem and discuss all the technical issues needed for the remaining part of the paper; in particular, I calculate the many-particle matrix elements of the Hamiltonian and other physical quantities.
-In Section \ref{sec:ExactSolution} I perform an exact diagonalization study of the problem for $2\le N\le 7$ and present the results for the energies of the exact ground and some excited states, as well as for the electron density and the pair correlation function.
-Section \ref{sec:MDD} is devoted to the analysis of the maximum density droplet state, a special case of the Laughlin wave function at $m=1$.
-In Section \ref{sec:Laughlin13} I calculate the energy and other physical properties of the Laughlin trial state (\ref{LaughlinWF}) for $m=3$, and compare them with the exact results from Section \ref{sec:ExactSolution}.
-In Section \ref{sec:conclusions} I summarize the results and formulate the conclusions.
+In Section \ref{sec:formulation} I formulate the problem and discuss all the technical issues needed for the remaining part of the paper; in particular, the many-particle matrix elements of the Hamiltonian and other physical quantities are calculated there.
+In Section \ref{sec:Wigner} the classical solution of the problem, the Wigner crystal, is briefly discussed.
+In Section \ref{sec:ExactSolution} results of the exact solution of the problem for $\nu=1/3$ and up to $N=7$ particles are presented.
+Then I switch to a discussion of the LS.
+In Section \ref{sec:MDD} I overview the physical properties of the MDD state ($\nu=1$) which are used in the subsequent discussion of the FQHE problem.
+In Section \ref{sec:Laughlin13} the energy and other physical properties of the trial state (\ref{LaughlinWF}) for $m=1/\nu=3$ and $N\le 8$ are calculated and compared with the exact results from Section \ref{sec:ExactSolution}.

+After the complete analysis of the case $\nu=1/3$, I present in Section \ref{sec:ExactSolutionNu<1} the results of the exact solution of the problem for $\nu\le 1$.
+In Section \ref{sec:discussionAcceptedTheory} a number of statements of the currently accepted FQHE theory are analyzed and discussed, and finally in Section \ref{sec:conclusions} all results of this work are summarized and conclusions are formulated.
 Mathematical details are given in the Appendices.
-I also provide Supplementary Materials containing information by which the reader can reproduce and verify all the results obtained.